Orthodox Union Kosher

-Orthodox Union Kosher, known as OU Kosher or OUK, is a kosher certification agency based in New York City.
+Orthodox Union Kosher, known as OU Kosher or OUK, is an American kosher certification agency based in New York City.
 It was founded in 1923 by Abraham Goldstein.
 It is the certification agency of about 70% of kosher food worldwide, and is the largest of the "Big Five" major certification agencies, which include OK, Kof-K, Star-K, and CRC.

 Background

 OU Kosher was founded in 1923 by East Prussian chemist Abraham Goldstein as the first independent kosher certification agency.
 Goldstein established the kosher certification program under the Union of Orthodox Jewish Congregations.
 The certification's symbol – the letter "U" inside of the letter "O" – was first placed on Heinz's vegetarian baked beans, confirming that their food was certified kosher.

 In 1950, Rabbi Alexander S. Rosenberg joined the OU Kosher Division as rabbinic administrator.
 In his 22 years with the division, Rosenberg helped increase the number of employed mashgichim, or kosher supervisors, within the OU Kosher Division from 184 to 750, which helped certify over 2,500 products for 475 companies.
 During his time leading the division, Rosenberg set reforms in place to decrease the amount of corruption and fraud in the kosher certification industry.
 He ensured that local rabbis working for the OU were conforming to the uniform standards set by the division, and prevented bribery between food companies and mashgichim.

 In 2012, the OU released the OU Kosher app, which gave consumers easily accessible updates on certified OU Kosher products, including which products are kosher, lists of newly certified products, and updated on products that are no longer certified.

 As of October 2019, the OU Kosher Division is overseen by Rabbi Menachem Genack, who was appointed as rabbinic administrator in 1980.
 The organization now certifies close to 1,000,000 products in over 12,000 plants in 104 countries.
 With 886 mashgichim employed as well as over 50 rabbinic coordinators serving as account executives, the OU Kosher Division is now the world's largest kosher certification agency.